 In the manuscript United States Census for Cumberland County, Brunswick, Maine for the year 1880, I find the family of my great-grandmother, Albina Ouellette (b.
 February 1868, Roxton Falls, Québec).
-The census reports that Albina, age twelve, her father, and six of her eleven siblings, including her ten-year-old younger brother, worked in the Cabot Manufacturing Company textile mill.
+The census reports that Albina, age twelve, her father, and seven of her eleven siblings, including her ten-year-old younger brother, worked in the Cabot Manufacturing Company textile mill.
 The census for Brunswick in that year contains approximately twenty continuous pages of French names.
 Almost all of these individuals were born in Canada and were employed by the Cabot mill.
 There is little doubt that the area of Brunswick represented in these pages is what is referred to in contemporary newspaper accounts as “the French Quarter” or “the French locality.”

 In 1886 a serious outbreak of Diphtheria would spread through the French Quarter of Brunswick.
 This disease, which is associated with overcrowded and unsanitary conditions, would spread to at least 142 individuals, mostly French-speaking children, between April and September of 1886.
-I estimate that somewhere between eight and ten percent of the French group in the town became infected with the disease.
+I estimate that somewhere between eight and ten percent of the French-speaking group in the town became infected with the disease.

 Mr. A.G.
 Tenney, editor of the English-language newspaper, the Brunswick Telegraph, mounted a campaign in his paper against the Cabot Company, which lasted several weeks and detailed the poor conditions that prevailed in the company housing in the “French locality” at that time.
 I will quote one passage from this series at length: